EarthMind: Leveraging Cross-Sensor Data for Advanced Earth Observation Interpretation with a Unified Multimodal LLM: Method

-} where $\boldsymbol{\Theta}$ denotes the trainable parameters of the LMM.
-For VQA tasks, we apply standard autoregressive training, minimizing the token-level cross-entropy loss over the ground-truth responses.
+\textbf{Training Objective.} EarthMind is trained via instruction tuning across diverse supervision formats, including VQA and segmentation tasks.
+For VQA tasks, we apply standard supervised finetuning way, minimizing the token-level cross-entropy loss over the ground-truth responses.
 For segmentation tasks, we use a combination of pixel-wise cross-entropy Loss and Dice Loss.
-In addition, the KL loss described in Sec. \ref{SSP} is applied to supervise attention-based spatial priors.